azieskya/100-days-of-code/README.md

-# I've joined the #100DaysOfCode Challenge
+# I've joined the #100DaysOfCode Challenge 2023

+I will learn HTML, CSS, JS for the next 100 days.
+If it's possible i'd also learn React, Node, MongoDB.

 ## Contents